 The volume of water consumed over the year to date is compared to the average demand over the past five years for each system in Figure 5 to Figure 12.
-Lance Creek is the only supply system where water consumption has consistently been above average in the year to date.
-This was partly due to higher than average demand by major industrial customers, whose water use can often fluctuate significantly, and maintenance works at the Wonthaggi and Inverloch clear water storages.
-It is expected that the demand will be closer to the historical average for the remainder of the year as maintenance works are completed.
-South Gippsland Water will continue to closely monitor water use in this supply system.
-Water consumption at Yarram was higher than average in September 2022 due to a leak on the trunk main pipeline which was difficult to access, but has since been repaired.
+Toora and Yarram are the only supply systems where water consumption has consistently been above average in the year to date.
 In line with the forecast average climate conditions, consumption for all other supply systems is expected to be close to the long-term average for the remainder of the year.